Location: Irving, TX

 - Other duties as assigned.

-- Three to five years experience related to general ledger, accounts payable, payroll and reconciliations.
-Experience in non-profit accounting and federal grants a plus.
+- Five plus years accounting experience related to general ledger, accounts payable, payroll and reconciliations.
+Experience in non-profit accounting and federal grants highly desired.

-- Strong organizational skills with the ability to prioritize, manage multiple projects and execute in a high-volume environment.
+- Strong organizational skills, be detail oriented with the ability to prioritize, manage multiple projects and execute in a high-volume environment.

 - Excellent communication skills with the ability to develop and convey thoughts clearly, logically and concisely both orally and in writing, using appropriate grammar and command of the English language.